HarunUYGUC/HarunUYGUC/README.md

 ### Hi there, I'm Harun. 👋

 - 🌱 I'm currently learning Python on my own with the help of Udemy.
-- 🔭 I’m currently working on Python's main structures like "If - For - Functions"
+- 🔭 I’m currently working on Python's main structures like "Functions - Error Handling - Modules"
 - 📫 How to reach me: GitHub: HarunUYGUC or StackOverFlow: Harun Uyguç.
 - 💬 You can something ask me about Python.
 - ⚡ My Thoughts: I've been thinking for almost a year about my further career and now I'm considering to be a Data Scientist or Machine Learning Engineer.
 But my thoughts may change in the future.